 You will most likely go above and beyond the two or three bolts that come in your package.
 Make sure you follow the specifications of your particular crossbow, and choose bolts accordingly.

 ✅ VIDEO – Watch how to cock your crossbow

-Manual cocking is only for the few very brave and strong individuals.
+Manual cocking is only for the few courageous and strong individuals.
 The rest of us use cocking aids, the rope being the easiest and least expensive option.
-Some models have this included; if it’s not included in your package, make yourself a favor and buy a rope cocking device asap.
+Some models have this included; if not, make yourself a favor and buy a rope cocking device asap.

-Some more advanced crossbow models are crank compatible, and would allow for installations of a crank cocking device.
+Some more advanced crossbow models are crank compatible and would allow for installations of a crank cocking device.
 Some people like it, some don’t.
 It adds some bulk to the crossbow, which also means additional weight.
 It may be a little cumbersome to some people.
 Many hunters prefer the rope cocker even if they have an advanced model that could use the crank.
-But if you want to be at pace with the best technology, have the device handy at all times, and don’t mind spending extra bit of money, here’s your options:
+But if you want to be at pace with the best technology, have the device handy at all times, and don’t mind spending an extra bit of money, here are your options:

 To protect your crossbow, and to carry it with ease along with all accessories, the case is a must.
 Here are your best options:

 Here’s the official 2018 Barnett crossbow catalog, where you can find all of the current models.
 Don’t forget that some older models are still available for sale, and covered by the Barnett warrantee.
 So don’t worry if you don’t see the desired model in this catalog.
 Nonetheless, have fun exploring the latest and best in Barnett crossbows.